 You can mix cow’s milk with breast milk in the ratio of 1:3.
 This means that the mixed milk will be one-part cow’s milk and three parts breast milk.
 You can gradually start increasing the ratio of cow’s milk, while simultaneously reducing the ratio of breast milk.
 Eventually, the toddler can be offered cow’s milk alone.
 Ideally, it should be offered at least an hour before feeding time.
 This helps kids get the right nutrition from milk without compromising their appetite for other foods.

 Cow milk is good for babies as it has a good amount of calcium, which is vital for developing strong bones, teeth and muscle growth.
 It contains Vitamin D which helps in the absorption of calcium in the body.

-Milk also carries a a high amount of protein, which helps your baby grow.
+Milk also carries a high amount of protein, which helps your baby grow.
 It also contains carbohydrates, which give your child the energy required throughout the day.
-A child with abundant levels of calcium will have stronger bones, a healthy blood pressure, and a healthy heart.
+A child with abundant levels of calcium will have stronger bones, healthy blood pressure, and a healthy heart.